Tamika Upton

+Upton is widely considered the best female player in the world.

 Background

 Born in Rockhampton, Upton grew up in Central Queensland and first started playing rugby league as a child in Blackwater.
 She is of Indigenous Australian (Barada) descent.

 Prior to her career as a rugby league player, Upton played touch football.
 She represented the Australian national side, the Emus, during the 2017 Trans Tasman series.
 She also served as co-captain of the Queensland Cowboys during the NRL Touch competition in 2017.
 Upton has also played netball for local Central Queensland team, the Capricorn Claws.

 Playing career

 In 2018, she joined the Yeppoon Seagulls' women's side, where she played in five-eighth in the Rockhampton District competition.

 2019

 On 15 July, Upton signed with the Brisbane Broncos NRL Women's Premiership team.
 In Round 1 of the 2019 NRL Women's season, she made her debut for the Broncos, starting on the in a 14–4 win over the St George Illawarra Dragons.
 On 6 October, she started at in the Broncos' 30–6 Grand Final win over the Dragons.

 On 7 October, Upton was named in the Australian team for the 2019 World Cup 9s but withdrew and was replaced by Tarryn Aiken.